-Each week, an adoptee courageously shares their narrative, voicing insight and untold struggles of what it means to live as an adoptee without citizenship.
-Because of our ARC leaders, 6,069 signed postcards were collected during September and delivered in early October.
+Adoptees courageously share their narratives, voicing insight and untold struggles of what it means to live as an adoptee without citizenship.
+Because of our ARC leaders, over 65,000 signed postcards were collected during September – December 2016, and delivered during various Days of Action.
 [Read about the progress].
 New to the Adoptee Citizenship Act?
 [Learn more].

 Explore the ways adoptees lack citizenship after having been brought to the U.S. and raised to be part of the fabric of American families.

 Express your disbelief to legislators in a personal message on an ePostcard, especially for the Day of Action on November 28, 2016.